szarnyasg/duckdb-web/_posts/2022-10-28-lightweight-compression.md

 ## Lightweight Compression Algorithms

 Another option for achieving compression is to use specialized lightweight compression algorithms.
 These algorithms also operate by finding patterns in data.
 However, unlike general purpose compression, they do not attempt to find generic patterns in bitstreams.
-Instead, they operate by finding **specific patterns** in data sets.
+Instead, they operate by finding **specific patterns** in datasets.

 By detecting specific patterns, specialized compression algorithms can be significantly more lightweight, providing much faster compression and decompression.
 In addition, they can be effective on much smaller data sizes.
 This allows us to decompress a few rows at a time, rather than requiring large blocks of data to be decompressed at once.
 These specialized compression algorithms can also offer efficient support for random seeks, making data access through an index significantly faster.

 Lightweight compression algorithms also provide us with more fine-grained control over the compression process.
 This is especially relevant for us as DuckDB's file format uses fixed-size blocks in order to avoid fragmentation for workloads involving deletes and updates.
 The fine-grained control allows us to fill these blocks more effectively, and avoid having to guess how much compressed data will fit into a buffer.

 On the flip side, these algorithms are ineffective if the specific patterns they are designed for do not occur in the data.
 As a result, individually, these lightweight compression algorithms are no replacement for general purpose algorithms.
-Instead, multiple specialized algorithms must be combined in order to capture many different common patterns in data sets.
+Instead, multiple specialized algorithms must be combined in order to capture many different common patterns in datasets.

 ## Compression Framework